 Volunteering with children and young people can enable you to have a huge impact on their lives.
 This is a big responsibility.
 We want to ensure that all volunteers have the support and guidance you need to make a difference.
 The sessions are also an opportunity to connect with other women embarking on the same volunteer journey as you.

-- Safeguarding awareness training (self guided – 60 mins)
+- Safeguarding awareness training (self guided – 60 mins) and a session on our safeguarding and health & safety procedures

 - Welcome to GFS (75 mins)